Valens: Second Gothic War: 376–378

-When Fritigern and his Goths, to the number of 200,000 warriors and almost a million all told, crossed the Danube, Valens's mobile forces were tied down in the east, on the Persian frontier (Valens was attempting to withdraw from the harsh terms imposed by Shapur and was meeting some resistance on the latter's part).
-This meant that only limitanei units were present to oversee the Goths' settlement.
-The small number of imperial troops present prevented the Romans from stopping a Danube crossing by a group of Ostrogoths and yet later on by Huns and Alans.
-What started out as a controlled resettlement might any moment turn into a major invasion.
-But the situation was worsened by corruption in the Roman administration, as Valens' generals accepted bribes rather than depriving the Goths of their weapons as Valens had stipulated and then proceeded to enrage them by such exorbitant prices for food that they were soon driven to the last extremity.
-Meanwhile, the Romans failed to prevent the crossing of other barbarians who were not included in the treaty.
-In early 377 the Goths revolted after a commotion with the people of Marcianopolis, and defeated the corrupt Roman governor Lupicinus near the city at the Battle of Marcianople.
+Valens' mobile forces were tied down on the Persian frontier, where the emperor was attempting to withdraw from the harsh terms imposed by Shapur and was meeting some resistance on the latter's part.
+This meant that only limitanei units were present to oversee the arrival of Fritigern and his Goths, to the number of 200,000 warriors and almost a million all told.
+The sparse imperial troops could not stop subsequent Danube crossings by groups of Ostrogoths, Huns, and Alans, none of whom had been included in the original treaty.
+The controlled resettlement foreseen by the government threatened to turn into a major invasion, and the situation was worsened by corruption in the local Roman administration.
+Valens' generals accepted bribes rather than depriving the Goths of their weapons as Valens had stipulated, then enraged the settlers by imposing exorbitant prices for food.
+In early 377, the Goths revolted after a commotion with the people of Marcianopolis, and defeated the corrupt Roman governor Lupicinus near the city at the Battle of Marcianople.